-After logging into cPanel, here are a couple of cPanel features that you can do via cPanel dashboard:
+After logging into cPanel, here are a couple of cPanel features that you can do via the cPanel dashboard:

 Install WordPress with cPanel

-To do so, access your cpanel dashboard and navigate to the Apps section.
+To do so, access your cPanel dashboard and navigate to the Apps section.
 Then click on Softaculous Apps Installer.